jmonterroso/jmonterroso.github.io/_projects/stance.md

 period: ""
 company_logo: img/clients/stance.jpg
 ---

-UI Developer responsible of functional/UI,  creation/maintenance of critical components for a global e-commerce website, in charge of implementation of full landing pages for global campaigns and enhancements of current UI components, optimization of styling using BEM methodology.
+At Stance Socks (stance.com), I served as the UI Developer responsible for the functional/UI design, creation, and maintenance of critical components for their global e-commerce website.
+My role involved implementing full landing pages for global campaigns and enhancing the current UI components while optimizing the styling using BEM methodology.

-**Stack of technologies:** MEAN.io, Node, Magento and Worpress, Grunt, Foundation and Compass
+To achieve this, we used a powerful stack of technologies that included MEAN.io, Node, Magento, and Wordpress, along with tools such as Grunt, Foundation, and Compass.
+This allowed us to create a website that was not only visually stunning but also highly functional and user-friendly.

+Throughout the project, I collaborated closely with the design and development teams to ensure that the website's user experience was seamless and cohesive.
+I also worked diligently to ensure that the website was fully optimized for performance and speed, which was critical for Stance Socks' global e-commerce presence.

+Overall, this was an exciting project that allowed me to demonstrate my expertise in UI development and working with complex technology stacks.
+It was an excellent opportunity to showcase my skills and contribute to the success of a well-respected global brand.